-A quick and easy divorce may sound good, but it’s important to take the time and consider if an uncontested divorce is truly the best option.
+A quick and easy divorce sounds good, but it’s also important to take the time and consider if an uncontested divorce is truly the best option.
 Every case is different, and there’s no one-size-fits-all solution.

 But when a marriage is complicated, that usually makes divorce similarly complex.
 In an attempt to reach a conclusion as quickly as possible, some people try to shoehorn their situation where it doesn’t quite fit.

 Divorce is a big deal and has lasting ramifications.
 Your financial future often takes a hit.
 If you don’t negotiate for parenting time, it influences how much you get to see your kids.

 Whatever terms you approve, consider how they’ll play out in the future.
-A contested divorce may be more expensive and take longer, but it’s often well worth it in the end.
+A contested divorce may be more expensive and take longer, but it may also be well worth it in the end.

 4. Do I Need A Lawyer?

-Even if you and your spouse see eye to eye on all the important details, it’s still in your best interest to at least consult a divorce lawyer in a California uncontested divorce.
+Even if you and your spouse see eye to eye on all the important details, it’s still in your best interest to at least consult a divorce lawyer.
+Even in an uncontested divorce.
 An experienced attorney will be able to look at the terms and answer the questions you have.